golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/quickstart-explained.md

 ## Utilizing the GolemNetwork instance

-The GolemNetwork serves as the main entry point for golem-js.
-We are expected to create a new instance of this object, then use connect before interacting with the network and disconnect to properly close all dealings.
+The `GolemNetwork` is the main entry point for `golem-js`.
+We will create a new instance of this object, then use the `.connect()` method before interacting with the network and `.disconnect()` to properly close all dealings.

 ```js
 import { GolemNetwork } from '@golem-sdk/golem-js'